walkabillylab/be_phac_scoping_review/green_blue_analysis.md

 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                Respondents’ assessment of whether there are good parks or playgrounds in the neighborhood and whether respondents feel comfortable going to the park or playground closest to where she lives during the day.
 Both indicators are coded on a 4-point scale with higher levels indicating higher agreement.
 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          1
 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   SOPARC (or modified versions, such as SOPLAY or SOPARNA)
 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          1
-##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  Survey part of the Stanford Neighborhood Discovery Tool: 25-item demographic/environmental observation survey ((e.g., cracks in sidewalks, sidewalk corner ramps, traffic calming facilities  gangs, homeless, garbage, graffiti).\nNote that the Stanford Neighborhood Discovery Tool is technically a tablet or smartphone based participatory tool that incorporates photo and voice technology, GPS but also a more standard survey (described above)
-##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          1
-##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          System for Observing Parks and Recreation in Communities (SOPARC)
-##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          1
 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           System for Observing Play and Recreation in Communities (SOPARC)
 ##                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          6